-Dallas - More than a thousand members of the Nationwide Television and Appliance Association gathered here at the Wyndham Anatole Hotel last week for the $8 billion buying group's bi-annual PrimeTime! meeting and vendor show, dubbed 'Footprints to Success.'
+More than 2,000 members of the Nationwide Television and Appliance Association gathered here at the Wyndham Anatole Hotel last week for the $8 billion buying group's biannual PrimeTime! meeting and vendor show, dubbed "Footprints to Success."

-The mood of the mostly white and brown goods dealers was cautiously optimistic.
+The mood of the mostly white- and brown-goods dealers was cautiously optimistic during the four-day event.
 Despite considerable gains by the home improvement channel, business for the independents had largely held up during and after a challenging holiday season that took Sears and many publicly held CE chains to task.

 Still, the threat of terrorism and the likelihood of war with Iraq hung over the proceedings like a damp chill, as merchants weighed the consequences of both for their families, their businesses and the nation.

 But a rousing PrimeTime! agenda built around inspirational pep talks and football themes helped raise spirits.
 As director Ed Kelly explained, "With the uncertainty in the marketplace right now, we were a little concerned about member response to this year's PrimeTime!
 So, we pulled out all of the stops with some of the industry's top speakers and authorities and worked with our vendor partners to create some outstanding show specials."

 As a result, he said, the event turned out to be "our biggest show ever in both attendance and vendor sales."

 Kicking off the program was former Dallas Cowboys quarterback, now motivational speaker, Roger Staubach, who reminded members that effective retailing "comes down to service."

 "They trust you, they respect you," he said, which gives independent dealers a decided advantage in the marketplace.